Corn on the Cob on the Grill

 So like we mentioned above, there’s really two different ways to make corn on the cob on the grill, and this way is our preferred cooking method.
 However, we will go through how to grill corn with the husks on as well!

 Start by husking the corn and removing all the silk.
-Brush or rub the corn lightly with oil and add directly onto the grill over medium heat.
+Brush or rub the corn lightly with oil and add directly onto the grill over medium to medium-low heat.
 As an alternative, you can cook the corn on a grill pan if the weather isn’t cooperating!

 Of course with a grill pan you won’t get the charred, fire roasted flavor as you would with your grill, but you’ll still achieve a roasted corn flavor with nice grill marks!